What Is E-A-T And Why Is It Super Important For SEO?

 It’s also compounded by the fact that Google is now favoring a new form of Authorship to identify who’s actually the author of a piece of content and whether or not they’re experts in that space.
 For example, if you’re in the healthcare niche, your content would be rated highly for EAT if the author is actually a certified medical professional.

 Authoritativeness is defined as being trusted as accurate and reliable.
 How does Google measure that?
-For now, it is relying on good old fashioned backlinks and mentions which serve as “vote” for you being an authoritative source of information for the search result.
-If that sounds similar to popular metrics such as Domain Authority, Domain Rating or Trust Flow, you’re absolutely right – the principle is the same.
+For now, it is relying on good old-fashioned backlinks and mentions, which serve as a “vote” for you being an authoritative source of information for the search result.
+If that sounds similar to popular metrics such as Domain Authority, Domain Rating, or Trust Flow, you’re absolutely right – the principle is the same.

 Users not only want to trust the expertise of a website but also want to make sure that they are on the best available resource.
 Although expertise is a great parameter for knowledge and skill, authority takes it one step further and ranks you against other websites to evaluate whether or not you’re a cut above the rest.
 Once you become the de facto source of information for a particular query, you’re no longer just one of many experts.
 You’re the authority.

 Trustworthiness is the ability to be relied on as honest or truthful.
 Trust is easy to lose but nearly impossible to regain.
-That’s why Google ranks those websites higher which have proven to be trustworthy over a considerable period of time.
+That’s why Google ranks those websites that have proven to be trustworthy over a considerable period of time.

 Now, what are the metrics Google uses to measure trust?
 Some of them include having a large number of positive organic (unpaid) reviews, a straightforward way to reach out to the website owners (such as an firstname.lastname@example.org link), having a physical location, having an ethical set of terms and conditions for your sales and making your website’s domain secure by implementing HTTPS.